copp1723/ccl-3_final/DEPLOYMENT_FIX_SUMMARY.md

 1. Monitor the deployment logs for any new errors
 2. Check memory usage stays within limits
 3. Verify the application loads correctly with the new chunk splitting

+## Recommendations
+- Regarding npm audit vulnerabilities: They appear to be in development dependencies.
+For production, since we use --production flag, they shouldn't affect the runtime.
+If needed, we can upgrade vite later.
+- Trigger a new deployment after these changes.